-Jahnavi has lived in Canberra all her life and is currently completing a double Bachelor’s degree in Environment and Sustainability and International Relations at the ANU.
-She is a big believer in the benefit of community and collective action to address environment and sustainability issues.
-Jahnavi has been volunteering for environmental causes since school, including developing social media campaigns and dialogues about sustainability challenges within the community.
+Jahnavi (she/her) has lived in Canberra all her life and is currently completing a double Bachelor’s degree in Environment and Sustainability and International Relations at the ANU.
+Jahnavi has been volunteering for environmental causes since school, including developing social media campaigns about sustainability challenges within the community.

-She is undertaking a minor in science communication as part of her degree and her main passion is creating accessible communication about sustainability and the environment.
-As a Person of Colour, Jahnavi is working towards making the environmental activism space an inclusive movement that incorporates diverse perspectives.
+As a Woman of Colour, Jahnavi is working towards making the environmental activism space an inclusive and respectful movement that incorporates and advocates for diverse perspectives.

 Fundraising and Events Manager